xandecmartins/gameofthree/README.md

 # Architecture

-    There are two modules.
+    The Architecture is based on the client-server model and there are two modules available.
 First the serve must be started to receive players for registration.
 However, there is a limit of two players.
 It is possible to change this, to do it, you have to update the Application.properties in the server module.

  ## Server